haakoan/SynthGrav/docs/modes.md

 - `gmode_default_func`

-gmode_default_func is a test function and the other modes are based on Universal relations for gravitational-wave asteroseismology of proto-neutron stars, Alejandro Torres-Forné .et. al. https://arxiv.org/abs/1902.10048
+gmode_default_func is a test function and the other modes are based on Universal relations for gravitational-wave asteroseismology of proto-neutron stars, Alejandro Torres-Forné et. al. https://arxiv.org/abs/1902.10048

 Each predefined mode is implemented as a function that generates a gravitational wave signal based on the given time array and mode-specific parameters.